eggnaut/da-vinci/docs/README.md

 8. `ui` (experimental)
 9. `entities` (experimental)

-Note: modules marked with 'experimental' may not function properly and may contain bugs.
+**Note:** Modules marked with 'experimental' may not function properly and may contain bugs.

 ## Setup:
 This will install Python modules (or dependencies) that are required to allow all features of EggEngine to work as intended.